Rocky Creek Canyon - track notes

 It was discovered on a joint SUBW - UNSWBWC trip in 1976 by Dave Noble and Bob Sault.
-There is a short upper constriction with an abseil known as Sheepdip Canyon, but most parties only do the lower constriction.
+There is a short, fun upper constriction with some jumps and slides and an abseil, known as Sheep Dip Canyon, but most parties only do the lower constriction.

 See Newnes Plateau & South Wolgan Fire Trails for information on how to drive to the starting point.